HeathersCodes/MF821/README.md

 3. I actually don't wanna create so many dataframes and symbols in the class.

 HW2:
-1. I actually wanna create one or more classes, not several separate functions, to solve all questions
+1. I actually wanna create one or more classes, not several separate functions, to solve all questions.

+HW3(Quiz 1):
+My bad. simply miss this quiz...

 ## FYI
 ### Installations